 --aXtion Go Cases Meet Industry’s Water-Resistant Ratings & Military Grade Shockproof Standards--

 IRVINE, Calif.
 (June 4, 2013) – Just in time for summer, The Joy Factory, Inc. today launched aXtion™ Go, a light-weight yet protective line of cases for the iPhone 5.
-Building on the company’s success of versatile and sturdy cases for iOS devices, The Joy Factory has incorporated advanced Diamond Air Cushion™ technology to offer one of the slimmest, yet most durable cases on the market that meets both military-grade shockproof and IPX water-resistant and dust-proof standards.
+Building on the company’s success of versatile and sturdy cases for iOS devices, The Joy Factory has incorporated advanced Diamond Air Cushion™ technology to offer one of the slimmest, yet most durable cases on the market that meets both military-grade shockproof and IP65 water-resistant and dust-proof standards.